Steve Young: Tampa Bay Buccaneers

 Young grew increasingly dissatisfied with the disarray surrounding the Express.
 Just a week before what proved to be the last USFL title game, Young gave the USFL an ultimatum – find a new owner for the Express, or allow him to buy out his contract and go to the NFL.
 Soon after the league decided to suspend the Express's operations for the 1986 season, Young bought out his Express contract and signed with the Tampa Bay Buccaneers, who had made him the first pick in a supplemental draft of USFL and CFL players a year earlier.

-By this time, the Bucs were in the midst of what would be 12 consecutive 10-loss seasons.
+By this time, the Buccaneers were in the midst of what would be 12 consecutive 10-loss seasons.
 They posted identical 2–14 records in Young's two seasons with them, going 3–16 with him as a starter.
 Young threw for only 11 touchdowns with 21 interceptions while completing fewer than 55% of his passes.

 San Francisco 49ers

-The Buccaneers selected University of Miami quarterback Vinny Testaverde first overall in the 1987 NFL Draft because Young was deemed a bust.
+The Buccaneers selected University of Miami quarterback Vinny Testaverde first overall in the 1987 NFL draft because Young was deemed a bust.
 Young was traded to the San Francisco 49ers on April 24, 1987, to serve as a backup to Joe Montana.
 49ers coach Bill Walsh was impressed by Young's natural abilities, and believed his lackluster numbers were primarily due to the lack of talent around him in Tampa Bay.

 The Buccaneers received second and fourth round draft picks in the trade, which they used to draft Miami linebacker Winston Moss, and Arizona State wide receiver Bruce Hill, respectively.